ton-community/ton-docs/docs/v3/documentation/tvm/changelog/tvm-upgrade-2025-02.md

 This upgrade is available on the Mainnet.
 :::

-## c7 Tuple Extension
+## c7 tuple extension

 The `c7` tuple parameter number **13** (previous blocks info tuple) now has a third element, containing IDs of the last 16 masterchain blocks with seqno divisible by 100.

 Example: if the last masterchain block seqno is `19071`, the list contains block IDs with seqnos `19000, 18900, ..., 17500`.

-## New TVM Instructions - Cryptographic and Continuation Operations
+## New TVM instructions - cryptographic and continuation operations

 | Fift syntax                        | Stack                         | Description                                                                                                                                                                                                           |
 | :--------------------------------- | :---------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |